dankuck/vue-easeljs/README-draft.md

 ### Not yet available

-EaselJS has two filters -- AlphaMapFilter and AlphaMaskFilter -- that are not yet available, because their use requires complicated access to canvases.
+The underlying library EaselJS has two more filters -- AlphaMapFilter and AlphaMaskFilter -- that are not yet available, because their use requires complicated access to canvases.
 The idiom of this library is that you should never have to access a canvas.
 In the future this library should provide an `<easel-mask>` element to do masking,